FREQUENTLY ASKED QUESTIONS

 Are Chiropractors real doctors?

 A chiropractic college grants a D.C. or Doctorate of Chiropractic degree.
 Chiropractors are licensed as health care providers in every U.S. state and dozens of countries around the world.
-While the competition for acceptance in chiropractic school is not as fierce as medical school, the chiropractic, and medical school curricula are extremely rigorous and virtually identical.
+The chiropractic, and medical school curricula are extremely rigorous and virtually identical.
 In fact, chiropractors have more hours of classroom education than their medical counterparts.

 As part of their education, chiropractic students also complete a residency working with real patients in a clinical setting, supervised by licensed doctors of chiropractic.
 Once chiropractic students graduate, they have to pass four sets of national board exams as well as state board exams in the states where they want to practice.